AXIS D1110 Video Decoder 4K

 To allow the device to access a network protected through certificates, you must install a signed client certificate on the device.

 Authentication method: Select an EAP type used for authentication.
-The default option is EAP-TLS.
-EAP-PEAP/MSCHAPv2 is a more secure option.

 Client certificate: Select a client certificate to use IEEE 802.1x.
 The authentication server uses the certificate to validate the client’s identity.